Skip to content

 Range trading only works while the zone holds.
 The moment price closes decisively beyond a boundary, switch to the breakout strategy.

-Trap Zones at Key Levels
+Why Do Trap Zones Matter at Key Levels?

 Trap candle zones become significantly more powerful when they form at key institutional levels.
 The confluence of a trap zone with a structural level means both the consolidation energy and the institutional interest align at the same price.